LovelaceC/Zea/content/_index.md

 ## Cracking

-In this section you can find guides/entries about kernel cracking and cybersecurity.
+In this section you can find guides/entries about cybersecurity.

 ## Languages